-Looking for Polish food?
-It’s way more than just pierogi and borscht – think of it as a whole universe of flavors where old-school recipes meet modern cooking techniques.
-We’ve rounded up our honest picks of Polish restaurants serving up authentically delicious traditional cuisine.
+Polish cuisine is not just about pierogi and borscht, but a whole universe of flavors where traditional recipes meet modern cooking techniques.
+We have put together an honest ranking of Polish restaurants that serve genuinely delicious traditional Polish food.

-And if you want to venture beyond Polish food, check out our list of Warsaw’s best restaurants featuring dishes from across the globe.
+And if you want to try more than just traditional Polish cuisine, check out our ranking of the best restaurants in Warsaw serving food from around the world.

 1. Epoka